eiffel-community/eiffel-intelligence/wiki/markdown/query.md

         }
     }

-NOTE: It should be noted that "object" is a key word.
-It is replaced dynamically in the code, and is configured in the application.properties file with the search.query.prefix option. e.g., in string "object.testCaseExecutions.outcome.id", substring "object" is a key word.

 ## Example of freestyle query that returns all aggregated objects
 By using a query that contains only empty "criteria" it is possible to return